The Real Estate Law Review: Russia

 As a general rule, if a building or other immovable facility and the underlying land are owned by the same person, a sale of the building without the underlying land (and vice versa) is not allowed.
 If the land is owned by someone other than the owner of the building, the building can still be sold, and the new owner will enjoy the same rights to use the respective part of the land plot underlying the building as the previous owner of the building.

 Share purchases are still a very popular way to acquire real property in Russia.
-The major risk of a share acquisition is, of course, that a buyer will also assume all of the target's existing liabilities (subject to any contractual apportionment and post-acquisition risk mitigation strategies).
-This means that thorough due diligence of the historic activities of the target are crucial.
+The major risk of a share acquisition is, of course, that a buyer will also assume all the target's existing liabilities (subject to any contractual apportionment and post-acquisition risk mitigation strategies).
+This means that thorough due diligence of the historic activities of the target is crucial.

 There are, nevertheless, numerous advantages in a share purchase structure, chief among which are avoiding the need to reapply for licences and permits, a less complex and burdensome acquisition process, no Russian VAT and the avoidance of business interruption.